 - a.
 Meet the curricular teaching certification of instruction approved by the State Board of Education. - b.
-Be located on a lot with a total area of 500 square feet area per enrolled pupil. - Be located outside any Airport Overlay District or Primary Reservoir Watershed Protection Area. - d.
+Be located on a lot with total area of 500 square feet area per enrolled pupil unless within a DX- District in which case no minimum area per pupil shall be required. - c.
+Be located outside any Airport Overlay District or Primary Reservoir Watershed Protection Area. - d.
 The additional traffic generated to and from the site during peak travel periods, combined with the background traffic volume traveling on the roadway would not reduce the roadway or nearby intersections' capacity below level-of-service "D," as defined in the Highway Capacity Manual, 1994. - e.
 In a Residential District, a Type A1 or A2 transitional protective yard (see Sec.
 7.2.4.A.) must be established along any side of the property abutting any residential use. - f.
 In a Residential District, a Type C2 street protective yard (see Sec.
 7.2.4.B.) must be established along all property lines abutting a public right-of-way.